ravelox/pimidi/README.md

 	Size of the buffer to use for reading data from the input device.
 	Default is 4096.
 Maximum is 65535.
 alsa.writeback
+	If a MIDI command is received from an inbound ALSA device, this option controls whether that event is written to an ALSA output device if it has the same card number.
+	This is a yes/no option.
+Default is no. alsa.writeback
 	If a MIDI command is received from an inbound ALSA device, this option controls whether that event is written to an ALSA output device if it has the same level number.
 	See also **alsa.writeback.level**.
 	This is a yes/no option.
 Default is no.